construct-analytics/construct-analytics.github.io/index.md

 ## Services

 ### Analytics
+The process of data mining (retrieving data, cleaning data, visualising data) to perceive anomalies, trends in the data.

 - Demonstrates the effectiveness of their campaign
 - Provide direction/improvements for next project
 - Reinforces theories/hypotheses they had before the campaign

 ### Segmentation
+Segmenting data based on similar attributes. eg. segmenting customers based on their spending habits.

 - Allows targeted and more focused marketing efforts
 - Better idea of who their audience is

 ### Predictive Modelling
+Using past data to give predictions on future unknown events. eg. using past data to predict the direction of future sales.

 - Gives them a better idea of sales numbers/item demand based on historical data, allowing better planning beforehand
 - Helps alleviate uncertainty surrounding a project before launch

 ### A/B Testing
+Comparing two versions of a webpage to see which one is more effective.

 - Easy data-driven way to test and analyze product/campaign
 - Low investment for high ROI